WRFan/jailbreak10.3.3/README.md

 	https://github.com/WRFan/jailbreak10.3.3/tree/main/Packs

-The binaries are in the cloud (link above).
+The binaries are in the github releases section (link above).
 I compile right on the phone, but here's the problem, there are two versions of the iPhoneOS10.3.sdk on the internet, one of them is totally broken, yet every single moron links to that repo and it appears first on google.
-The SDK I provide in the cloud is the proper version.
+The SDK I provide in the releases section is the proper version.
 I also provide the iPhoneOS10.3 headers. compiler installation instructions:

 	https://github.com/WRFan/jailbreak10.3.3/blob/main/install